Glossary of French criminal law

 This glossary of French criminal law is a list of explanations or translations of contemporary and historical concepts of criminal law in France.

 Introduction

 Scope

 This glossary includes terms from criminal law under the legal system in France.
 Legal terms from other countries that use French language (Belgium, Canada, Switzerland, North Africa, etc.) are not included here.
-Terms from the French civil code (known as the Napoleonic code) and from French administrative law are generally not included, unless they have repercussions for criminal law.
+Terms from the French civil code (known as the Napoleonic Code) and from French administrative law are generally not included, unless they have repercussions for criminal law.
+Some common expressions for governmental agencies, position titles, or other concepts are included for convenience even if they are not unique to criminal law, as they come up frequently in definitions of other terms.

 Disclaimer

 There is absolutely no assurance that any statement contained in this article is true, correct, or precise.
 The information in this article is, at best, of a general nature and cannot substitute for the advice of a competent authority with specialized knowledge.